rocq-sims/rocq-sims/README.md

 # rocq-sims

-This library defines various notions of simulation, and associated coinduction up-to principles, including a novel mutually coinductive characterization of divergence-sensitive weak simulation.
+This library defines various notions of simulation, including a novel mutually coinductive characterization of divergence-sensitive weak simulation, and associated coinduction up-to techniques.

 The draft paper [*A Family of Sims with Diverging Interests*](https://www-verimag.imag.fr/~chappen/sims-draft-v1.pdf) documents this library.